kaguyalol/UC-BerkeleyCS61b-2014/hw/hw9.md

      each time?
 Specifically, what decision should be made by random numbers at each recursive invocation of the depth-first search method?
      ```
+     By generating a random number for determining the direction of traverse,
+     then invoking dfs method randomly
      ```